 Increased risk of metformin-associated lactic acidosis in renal or hepatic impairment, concomitant use of certain drugs (eg, carbonic anhydrase inhibitors), ≥65yrs of age, undergoing radiological contrast study, surgery and other procedures, hypoxic states, and excessive alcohol intake; discontinue if lactic acidosis occurs.
 Discontinue at time of, or prior to intravascular iodinated contrast imaging in patients with eGFR <60mL/min/1.73m2, history of hepatic impairment, alcoholism, heart failure, or will be given intra-arterial contrast; reevaluate eGFR 48hrs after procedure and restart therapy if renally stable.
 Correct volume depletion before initiating.
-Monitor for symptomatic hypotension in renal impairment (eGFR <60mL/min/1.73m2), elderly, low systolic BP, or on diuretics.
+Increased risk for volume depletion or hypotension in those with renal impairment (eGFR <60mL/min/1.73m2), elderly, low systolic BP, or on loop diuretics.
+Assess volume status and renal function prior to initiation; monitor during therapy and more frequently in elderly.
 Assess for ketoacidosis in presence of signs/symptoms of metabolic acidosis, regardless of blood glucose levels; discontinue if suspected, evaluate and treat; consider risk factors before initiation (eg, pancreatic insulin deficiency, caloric restriction, alcohol abuse).
 Consider temporarily discontinuing prior to scheduled surgery (for ≥4 days) or other clinical situations (eg, prolonged fasting due to illness or post-surgery).
-Evaluate renal function prior to starting and periodically thereafter; more frequently in elderly.
-Consider factors that may predispose to acute kidney injury including hypovolemia, chronic renal insufficiency, CHF, and on concomitant drugs (eg, diuretics, ACEIs, ARBs, NSAIDs).
-Consider temporarily discontinuing in reduced oral intake or fluid losses; monitor for acute kidney injury; discontinue and treat if occurs.
-Elderly, debilitated, uncompensated strenuous exercise, malnourished or deficient caloric intake, adrenal or pituitary insufficiency, or alcohol intoxication: increased risk of hypoglycemia.
 Necrotizing fasciitis of the perineum (Fournier's gangrene); discontinue and treat immediately if suspected; use alternative antidiabetic.
-Monitor for genital mycotic infections, UTIs (including urosepsis, pyelonephritis), hematology (esp. serum Vit.
-B12 in susceptible patients), increases in LDL-C; treat if needed.
-Increased risk of lower limb amputations; monitor for infection (including osteomyelitis), new pain or tenderness, sores or ulcers of the lower limbs; discontinue if occur.
-Consider risk factors for amputation (eg, prior amputation, peripheral vascular disease, neuropathy, diabetic foot ulcers) before initiation.
+Increased risk of genital mycotic infections, UTIs (including urosepsis, pyelonephritis); monitor and treat appropriately.
+Prior to initiation, consider factors that may predispose to need for amputations (eg, history of prior amputation, peripheral vascular disease, neuropathy, diabetic foot ulcers).
+Monitor for infection (including osteomyelitis), new pain/tenderness, sores or ulcers of the lower limbs; discontinue if occur.
+Measure hematologic parameters annually and Vit.
+B12 levels at 2–3 year intervals.
 Hepatic impairment: not recommended.
 Pregnancy (2nd & 3rd trimesters), nursing mothers: not recommended.

 Increased risk of lactic acidosis with topiramate, other carbonic anhydrase inhibitors (eg, zonisamide, acetazolamide, dichlorphenamide); monitor.
 Concomitant cationic drugs that interfere with renal tubular transport systems (eg, ranolazine, vandetanib, dolutegravir, cimetidine) may increase metformin levels.
 Diuretics, steroids, phenothiazines, thyroid products, estrogens, oral contraceptives, phenytoin, nicotinic acid, sympathomimetics, CCBs, and isoniazid may cause hyperglycemia.
 Avoid excessive alcohol.
-May need a lower dose of concomitant insulin/insulin secretagogue to reduce risk of hypoglycemia. β-blockers may mask hypoglycemia.
-May cause false (+) urine glucose tests or unreliable measurements of 1, 5-AG assay; use alternative methods to monitor glycemic control.
+Greater potential for volume depletion or hypotension with concomitant diuretics. β-blockers may mask hypoglycemia.
+May need a lower dose of concomitant insulin or insulin secretagogue (eg, sulfonylurea) to reduce risk of hypoglycemia.
+Ertugliflozin may antagonize serum lithium concentrations; monitor levels more frequently.
+Ertugliflozin will lead to false (+) urine glucose tests or unreliable measurements of 1, 5-AG assay; use alternative methods to monitor glycemic control.

-Genital mycotic infections (esp. females), UTIs, headache, vaginal pruritus, increased urination, thirst, diarrhea, nausea, vomiting, flatulence, abdominal discomfort, indigestion, asthenia; hypotension, ketoacidosis, lower limb amputation, hypoglycemia, increases in LDL-C; rare: lactic acidosis, Fournier's gangrene.
+Genital mycotic infections (esp. females), UTIs, headache, vaginal pruritus, increased urination, thirst, diarrhea, nausea, vomiting, flatulence, abdominal discomfort, indigestion, asthenia; hypoglycemia, ketoacidosis, lower limb amputation; rare: lactic acidosis, Fournier's gangrene.